Free Staff Turnover Calculator UK | Rate and Cost Analysis

 What is Staff Turnover Rate?

-According to CIPD research, the average UK employee turnover rate is approximately 15% per year.
+According to CIPD research, the average employee turnover rate is approximately 15% per year.
 However, this varies dramatically by sector — hospitality sees rates above 30%, while public sector organisations typically see below 10%.
+You can learn more about this metric in our staff retention glossary entry.

 The Turnover Rate Formula